mlem/twitch-talking-enemies-zomboid/README.md

-# twitch talking enemies zomboid
+# Twitch Talking Enemies Zomboid

 This is a mod for Project Zomboid.
 It works only with storm v0.2.2-mlem or above.
 To install storm, go to https://github.com/mlem/storm and download the latest release.